 Students enrolled in 500-level courses for which they receive the same number of credits as those students enrolled in the 400-level counterparts should expect to complete extra advanced level work.
 Such work includes, but is not limited to, additional required textbooks or readings, extra papers, class presentations, additional examinations, or extra examination questions.

 - Undergraduate GPA is closely reviewed.
 An emphasis is placed on scholarship within the undergraduate education core and the GPA in the major.
-The GRE is weighted less heavily.

 - Admission decisions are made as completed application files are received.